lucas0707/pismo/README.md

 2. Run the command `./gradlew build`
 3. Run the command `docker compose up`

-Now the project is ready to be reached in `localhost:8080`
+Now the project is ready to be reached at `localhost:8080`.